Robot 500 – Bumps & Bangs!

 Robot Bang & Bump Racing…

 There are several ways we can run a Robot Bang & Bump race.
 This time, let us restrict our Robots to just using touch sensors to find their way around the Robot Race course.
-This will mean a lot of bangs and bumps, so it is a good idea to make sure your Robot is strong enough to last 2 laps of the course without falling apart.
+This will mean a lot of bangs and bumps, so make sure your Robot is strong enough to last 2 laps of the course without falling apart.

 Building Our Robot Racer.

-It is a good idea to build your Robot Racer so that it fits into an 18 cm. (approximately 7 inches) cube – which is about the same size needed for RoboCup Junior Rescue Robots – so building a robot this size will be good practice for future RoboCup Rescue competitions!
-Your Robot will have one or more touch sensors mounted low on their body.
-The touch sensors will have to be fairly low, as the walls of the Robot Race course are approximately 3 inches (9 cms.) high – if we mount the touch sensors higher than that, they will not be able to detect the Robot Race course walls.
+It is a good idea to build your Robot Racer so that it fits into an 18 cm. (approximately 7 inches) cube – which is about the same size needed for the Australian RoboCup Junior Rescue Robots – so building a robot this size will be good practice for future RoboCup Junior Rescue competitions.
+ClareBot (Challenge 48) is around about the right sort of size, but feel free to build your own design of robot if you prefer to do this.

 However if your mentor or teacher agrees, any size of robot can be used – the main idea is to have fun learning how to teach your robots to do what you want them to do.